seranahana/Devola/README.md

 - Disables interfaces which is under ARP Spoofing attack
 - Obtains and checks Windows ARP Table for abnormalities

 Installation: download and install DevolaSetup.msi.
-WinPCap v4.1.3 is included (tool won't run without it!)
+WinPCap v4.1.3 included in this package (tool won't run without it!)

 Contibution to Egolds as I used his code in DevolaFormStyle control